SharePoint/sp-dev-docs/docs/spfx/dynamic-data.md

 > }
 > ```

-The `getPropertyValue` method returns the value for the particular type of data.
-The value of the `propertyId` argument corresponds to the `id` of the definition specified in the `getPropertyDefinitions` method.
+The `getPropertyValue()` method returns the value for the particular type of data.
+The value of the `propertyId` argument corresponds to the `id` of the definition specified in the `getPropertyDefinitions()` method.

-To register a component as a dynamic data source, call the `this.context.dynamicDataSourceManager.initializeSource()` method, passing the instance of the dynamic data source as a parameter.
-In the previous example, the web part itself implements the `IDynamicDataCallables` interface, which is why the `initializeSource` method is called with `this` as its argument.
+To register a component as a dynamic data source, call the `this.context.dynamicDataSourceManager.initializeSource()` method and pass the instance of the dynamic data source as a parameter.
+In the previous example, the web part itself implements the `IDynamicDataCallables` interface, which is why the `initializeSource()` method is called with `this` as its argument.

 In the example code, the web part displays upcoming events in a list.
-Each time, the user selects an event from the list, the web part calls the `_eventSelected` method.
+Each time, the user selects an event from the list, the web part calls the `_eventSelected()` method.
 In that method, the web part assigns the selected event to the `_selectedEvent` class variable and issues a notification that the information about the selected event and location has changed by calling the `this.context.dynamicDataSourceManager.notifyPropertyChanged()` method passing the `id` of the definition that represents the changed data set.

 ## Consume dynamic data in web parts